+27 21 852 4719 [email protected] Mon-Fri 8:00-17:30 (SAST)

 [PDF Version]

-• Is it okay to place the electrical distribution box in front of the door
+• Removing the electrical distribution box from the wall

 There must be 3 feet of clearance in front of your electrical panels, and the door must be able to open at least 90 degrees.
 Move any boxes or objects that obstruct your view.
-NEC Article 408 covers switchboards, switchgear, and Panelboards installation and applications.
 Expect to pay $1,500 to $2,000 to move an electrical panel, with replacement adding another $1,150 if your existing box needs upgrading.
 Position.
-The National Electrical Code has a few restrictions on where electrical panels may be located, as follows: NEC 110.
+Choose the right box based on environment (indoor/outdoor), load capacity, and durability.
+Check for proper IP/NEMA ratings and material quality.
+Ensure safe placement: install in dry, accessible areas with good ventilation and at appropriate height (typically ~1.
+I am only seeing 30" x 36" and.

 • Is grounding of indoor electrical distribution boxes safe